-12. Write-off of Land Acquisition Option Payments
+13. Write-off of Land Acquisition Option Payments

 The Company's initial purchase option on a land parcel in Geismar, Louisiana expired on December 1, 2013, and accordingly, the option payments made totaling \$175,104 for the initial purchase option were written off during the year ended August 31, 2014.
 The Company had entered into a new purchase option with a different property owner on a different land parcel in Geismar, Louisiana during the year ended August 31, 2014.
-This new option expired on December 14, 2014.
-Payments totaling \$212,960 were paid for the new purchase option and this amount has been written off during the year ended August 31, 2015.
+This new option expired on December 14, 2014 and accordingly, the option payments made totaling \$212,960 were written off during the year ended August 31, 2015.

-13. Capital Management
+14. Capital Management

-Capital of the Company consists of the components of shareholders' equity.
+Capital of the Company consists of the components of shareholders' equity and warrants denominated in foreign currency.